Dr Malpani would be happy to provide a second opinion on your problem.Consult Now!

 Difficult patients may also need a combination of a GnRH analog (to stop the abnormal release of FSH and LH from the pituitary) and HMG to induce ovulation successfully.

-A recent treatment option uses laparoscopy to treat patients with PCOD.
-During operative laparoscopy, a laser or cautery is used to drill multiple holes through the thickened ovarian capsule.
+In the past , surgeons used to use operative laparoscopy to treat patients with PCOD.
+An electric current ( cautery ) is used to drill multiple holes through the thickened ovarian capsule.
 This procedure is called laparoscopic ovarian cauterisation or ovarian drilling or LEOS ( laparoscopic electrocauterisation of ovarian stroma) .
-This should be reserved for women with PCOD who have large ovaries with increased stroma on ultrasound scanning.
+This should be reserved STRICTLY for women with PCOD who have large ovaries with increased stroma on ultrasound scanning who don't respond to medical therapy.
 Destroying the abnormal ovarian tissue helps to restore normal ovarian function and helps to induce ovulation.
-For young patients with PCO ovaries on ultrasound, if clomiphene fails to achieve a pregnancy in 4 months time, we usually advise laparoscopic surgery as the next treatment option.
-This is because LEOS helps us to correct the underlying problem; and about 80% of patients will have regular cycles after undergoing this surgery, of which 50% will conceive in a year's time, without having to take further medication or treatment.
+For properly selected patients , about 80% of them will have regular cycles after undergoing this surgery, of which 50% will conceive in a year's time, without having to take further medication or treatment.
 Having regular cycles without having to take medicines each month can be very reassuring to these patients !

 The skill of the surgeon plays a key role in determining the outcome of the surgery .
 It is important that the surgeon selectively destroy only the stroma, and NOT the cortex.
 The cortex of the ovary contains the eggs, and if this damaged, then ovarian function is jeopardised, so that the surgery may actually end up causing infertility !
 An additional risk of this surgery is that it can induce adhesion formation, if not performed competently.